pakitt/data-analysis-portfolio/fueltracking/README.md

 While living in Munich (Germany) between 2002 and 2018, I owned a small diesel car for several years before switching to a full hybrid in 2009 until 2018, when I left the country.

-I started tracking, with increasing level of detail, my  18 km daily commute and fuel fill-ups to understand how and in which way would the two vehicle types compare, when factoring time of travel, weather (temperature), traffic patterns, etc.
+I started tracking, with increasing level of detail, my 18 km daily commute and fuel fill-ups to understand how and in which way would the two vehicle types compare, when factoring time of travel, weather (temperature), traffic patterns, etc. Also, I wanted to see if there was anything I could do to reduce commute time and costs.

 I gathered the data in several Excel files over the years.
 I then consolidated, cleaned up and analyzed them in Power BI.
 The results are available [here.](https://github.com/pakitt/data-analysis-portfolio/blob/main/fueltracking/Fuel%20consumption%20tracking.pbix)